Main menu:

 Q. Why should I use a supadiverta?

-A. The 3 in 1 SUPADIVERTA is cost effective, easy to fit, low maintenance and provides cleaner and neater rainwater capture from multiple downpipes.
+A. The 3 in 1 SUPADIVERTA is versatile, cost effective, easy to fit, low maintenance and provides cleaner and neater rainwater capture from multiple downpipes.
 WATCH THE VIDEO and see for yourself!

 Q. How can a small head of water in a small pipe push against the weight of the water in the tank?